 To minimise biases, simplicity of design and operation would be vital for VIS.
 We elaborate here the considerations that shaped the VIS instrument concept.
-For example, no filter wheel could be contemplated because the variability induced by changes in image location and shape resulting from a moving mechanism could not be sufficiently characterised.
+For example, no filter wheel could be contemplated because the variability induced by changes in image location and shape resulting from a moving mechanism could not be sufficiently characterised for the level of accuracy required for weak lensing.3